simongeilfus/project_starter_kit/README.md

 * `--configure++` specifies whether solution need to be generated after creating the project

+##### Manually creating or duplicating projects

 Manually creating a new folder and adding sources to it will work too; meaning you can also easily duplicate a project by just copying its folder.
 Projects inside the `projects` folder can be a single `.cpp` file or they can follow the usual `/include`,`/src` ,`/assets` structure.
 If a `pch.h` is detected it will automatically be added to the project configuration.
 A `project.cmake` file can be added to the root of a project if it needs custom cmake specific to the project.

+##### Custom template

+ You can also easily add new template by adding a new folder inside `tools/project_templates` containing at least a `template.cpp`.
+The template process doesn't do much apart from copying the content of the folder and renaming the `template.cpp` to the name of your project.
+It will also look for a `TEMPLATE` string inside that file and replace it with the name of the project as well.

 ### CONFIGURE script